Zywave/booster/src/_areas/design-system/components/tooltips.md

 Tooltips are user-triggered messages that help provide additional information to a page element.
 They are usually activated by a mouse hover, keyboard focus, or tap.

-* Tooltips can be paired with any page element, such as icons, buttons, texts, etc.
+* Tooltips can be paired with any page element, such as icons, buttons, text, etc.
 * Tooltip messages should not be critical for the user to read.
 * There should be no action included within tooltips.